National Anti-Vivisection Society: London and Provincial Anti-Vivisection Society

-In 1957, the London and Provincial Anti-Vivisection Society (LPAVS) became part of the NAVS.
-This amalgamation was administered and encouraged by the contemporary Committee Secretary, Wilfred Risdon, who became Secretary of the NAVS thereafter.
-An earlier active member of the LPAVS was former British Union of Fascists member Norah Elam who had been a member (possibly even founding member) from its very beginnings around 1900.
-Elam was a prominent suffragette who was put forward as a candidate for the British Union of Fascists for the Northampton constituency in 1937 and who was also part of the Pankhurst inner circle from late 1912 to 1917 (under the name Dacre Fox).
+The London Anti-Vivisection Society was formed in 1876 and became known as the London and Provincial Anti-Vivisection Society (LPAVS) from 1907.
+The Society advocated total abolition of vivisection, not restriction.
+Its president was the Earl of Tankerville.
+An active member of LPAVS was a former British Union of Fascists member Norah Elam.
+Sidney Trist was its secretary.
+It published The Animals' Guardian, an illustrated magazine.

 During 1916 and 1917, Elam obtained work as supervisor of a typewriting pool at the Medical Research Council (MRC), gaining a wealth of information she was to use later in articles published under the auspices of the LPAVS during 1934 and 1935.
-In March 1921, Elam advertised in The Times and chaired a public meeting of LPAVS to discuss 'The Dog's Bill' (Bill to prohibit the vivisection of Dogs) that was being debated in Parliament at that time.
-The meeting was held at Aeolian Hall in London and as Chair, Elam read out 20 letters from Members of Parliament in support of the bill, and stated that, 'A large majority of the public were strongly in favour of the measure, and she felt sure that victory would be theirs if a determined effort were made, especially if women made proper use of their new political power'.
+In March 1921, Elam advertised in The Times and chaired a public meeting of LPAVS to discuss 'The Dog's Bill' (a bill to prohibit the vivisection of Dogs) that was being debated in Parliament at that time.
+The meeting was held at the Aeolian Hall in London and as Chair, Elam read out 20 letters from Members of Parliament in support of the bill, and stated that, 'A large majority of the public were strongly in favour of the measure, and she felt sure that victory would be theirs if a determined effort were made, especially if women made proper use of their new political power'.

 In 1932, the MRC had produced a paper called 'Vitamins, A Survey of Present Knowledge'.
 Elam's 1934 response was entitled 'The Vitamin Survey, A Reply' and was a critical appraisal of that survey and its results.
 This was followed in 1935 by 'The Medical Research Council, What it is and how it works'.
 The second paper was based on the same arguments about MRC research practices and remits as the first paper, but distilled and argued more cogently on a broader front.
 Elam's argument was that 'powerful vested interests' had managed to 'entrench' themselves behind 'State-aided research', and had managed to make themselves unaccountable; the public were unable to influence the decisions about what research should be undertaken, and it operated like a closed shop, only answerable to itself.
 Elam also argued that the research involved the cruel and inhumane use of animals, and that any thinking person had to question how and why research and results based on animal models could safely be extrapolated to humans.
 Finally, she complained that animal experimentation was doubly cruel because of the unnecessary repetition of experiments to replicate or prove the same point, which in many cases she argued could have been arrived at by simple, common sense.
 These papers were widely distributed and copies could be found in libraries throughout the UK.

+In 1956, the London and Provincial Anti-Vivisection Society became part of the NAVS.
+This amalgamation was administered and encouraged by the contemporary Committee Secretary, Wilfred Risdon, who became Secretary of the NAVS thereafter.